evgeshencia/site_coffee_shop/README.md

 # site_coffee_shop
-Creating this simple web-site whilst studying HTML  and CSS April - May 2022
+Creatinon of a simple web-site whilst studying HTML and CSS April - May 2022.

+Source used:
+Book "HTML and CSS: 25 lessons for beginners" by Vladimir Dronov.